divya-diya2001/100-days-of-coding-challenge/README.md

   Otherwise, it prints the number.](https://github.com/divya-diya2001/100-days-of-coding-challenge/blob/master/mugs%20in%20five)

 15. [Write a program that receives a number on the input.
-    If the number is a multiple of 3, it prints "Jugs".](https://github.com/divya-diya2001/100-days-of-coding-                               /blob/master/jugs%20for%20three)
+    If the number is a multiple of 3, it prints "Jugs".](https://github.com/divya-diya2001/100-days-of-coding-                      challenge/blob/master/jugs%20for%20three)

 16. [Read two inputs.
   The first input is a digit.
   The second input is a number.
   Is the digit present in the number?
 If yes, return True.
-  If no, return False.](https://github.com/divya-diya2001/100-days-of-coding-challenge/blob/master/digit%20in%20num.md) Otherwise, it prints the number.](https://github.com/divya-diya2001/100-days-of-coding-challenge/blob/master/jugs%20for%20three)
+  If no, return False.](https://github.com/divya-diya2001/100-days-of-coding-challenge/blob/master/digit%20in%20num.md)